doguilmak/Cityscapes-ControlNet-SD15/README.md

 $$

 - **Loss Function**:
-  The training loss is the **Mean Squared Error (MSE)** between the predicted and actual noise at each timestep:
+  The training loss is the **Mean Squared Error (MSE)** between the predicted and actual noise at each timestep where $\epsilon_\theta$ is the predicted noise, $\epsilon$ is the actual noise sampled from a standard normal distribution, and $\theta$ are the trainable parameters of ControlNet.
+The loss is normalized by the number of gradient accumulation steps:

 $$
 \mathcal{L} = \mathbb{E}_{t, x_0, \epsilon, c} \left[ \left\| \epsilon - \epsilon_\theta (x_t, t, c) \right\|^2 \right]
 $$

-  where $\epsilon_\theta$ is the predicted noise, $\epsilon$ is the actual noise sampled from a standard normal distribution, and $\theta$ are the trainable parameters of ControlNet.
-The loss is normalized by the number of gradient accumulation steps.

 - **Optimization**:
   The model is optimized using the **AdamW optimizer** with a **learning rate of $3.38 \times 10^{-8}$**.
 Training was performed with a **batch size of 32** and **gradient accumulation over 8 steps**, which effectively simulates a larger batch size of 256.
 Gradient clipping was applied with a **maximum norm of 1.0** to stabilize training.
 The model was trained for **50 epochs** using **3,475 image-mask pairs**, completing in approximately 2 hours on an **NVIDIA A100 40GB GPU**.